maartyman/loama/documentation/access_grants_vs_dsnp.md

 ### Step 2: **AGREED**

-Our example will assume the best case: the AS agrees with the terms of the RP, and will accept this offer.
+Our example will assume the best case: the RO agrees with the terms of the RP, and will accept this offer.
 The AS will now send a `ContractAgreementMessage` towards the callback address of the consumer:

 ```json